pablomartinfranco/car-pooling-challenge/README.md

 - By day 8 I've got a working implementation although with some race condition issues when spawning too many workers for the domain components.

-- Day 9 and 10 were spent reviewing the acceptance test procedure with gitlab pipelines and preparing the Dockerfile configuration (I've always been on github so it was my first with the gitlab plarform).
+- Day 9 and 10 were spent reviewing the acceptance test procedure with gitlab pipelines and preparing the Dockerfile configuration (I've always been on github so it was my first time using the gitlab plarform).

-- Day 11 onwards were spent solving race condition issues with the help of Golang race detection and with stress tests with locust.
+- Day 11 onwards were spent solving race condition issues with the help of Golang race detection and with locust stress tests.
 This took me a while.

 - The making of this documentation also required time here and there.
 Still pending the addition of open api documentation with swagger.